 The Ondundu Exclusive Prospecting Licence ("EPL 3195") for base, rare and precious metal exploration is held 100% by Razorback Gold Mining Company (Pty) Limited ("Razorback").
 Razorback is a 51% owned subsidiary of Westport Resources Namibia (Pty) Ltd.("Westport"), which is a wholly-owned subsidiary of the Company.
-EPL 3195 expired on February 3, 2019 and was renewed until February 3, 2021.
+On February 4, 2021, the license was renewed for a further 2-year term.

-On August 31, 2015 Omajete Mining Company (Proprietary) Limited, a 70% owned subsidiary of Westport executed a Heads of Agreement Earn-in on EPL3195 with B2Gold Mining Investments Limited and B2Gold Namibia (Proprietary) Limited (together "B2Gold").
+On August 31, 2015 Omajete Mining Company (Proprietary) Limited, a 70% owned subsidiary of Westport executed a Heads of Agreement Earn-in on EPL3195 with B2Gold Mining Investments Limited and B2Gold Namibia (Proprietary)

+Limited (together "B2Gold").
 On January 11, 2016, an Amended and Restated Heads of Agreement Earn-In was executed replacing the original agreement and the deadlines for the 75% earn-in and call option for the balance of the shares in Razorback were both extended by letter agreement dated October 2, 2018.
 The Company was paid an Earn-in extension fee of US\$150,000 in 2018 and a further payment of US\$100,000 in 2019 ('Extension Fees").

 The Earn-In gives B2Gold the option to earn up to a 100% interest in EPL 3195.
-On January 1, 2018, B2Gold earned a 49% interest in Razorback (refer to note 10) by making cumulative expenditures of US\$2,000,000.
-B2Gold has the option to increase its interest to 75% by making expenditures of US\$1,300,000 by November 30, 2020 and by making a subsequent election to so increase its shareholding.

-B2Gold has a call option exercisable to January 2, 2022 to increase its existing shareholding in Razorback to a 100%.
+On January 1, 2018, B2Gold earned a 49% interest in Razorback by making cumulative expenditures of US\$2,000,000.
+B2Gold had the option to increase its interest to 75% by making expenditures of US\$1,300,000 by November 30, 2020 and by making a subsequent election to increase its shareholding ("Election").
+While B2Gold incurred the requisite expenditures, B2Gold decided not to make the Election, but retains a call option exercisable to January 2, 2022 to increase its existing shareholding in Razorback to a 100%.
 The consideration for exercise of this call option is US\$8,500,000 less the Extension Fees and other payments made by B2Gold to buy-out interests in EPL 3195 amounting to US\$ 434,000.
 The consideration can be a 100% cash payment or, at B2Gold's option, 50% cash payment with the balance paid by the issue of B2Gold common shares based on a 5-day VWAP prior to the exercise date.